mr-ubik/machine-learning-for-dummies/README.md

 ### Contents

+- Why we like whales: Introduction to docker by [@federicoB](https://github.com/federicoB)
 - Enter the Mad Scientist lab: IPython + Jupyter (lab)
 - Numpy and the Masters of the vector-verse: From lists to vector
 - Of Snakes and Pandas: Pandas Dataframe 101